Posted: 16th March 2017

 A quick and easy way of confirming the presence of Phytophthora is by using a Phytophthora rapid test.
 Based on similar technology to a pregnancy test these easy to use tests can detect many different Phytophthora species in minutes in different plants such as potatoes, tomatoes, rhododendrons, oak and larch.

 Using an in-field rapid test such as Pocket Diagnostic® means you are able to routinely test for Phytophthora on a regular basis, using a simple but effective method.
-In addition, as the Pocket Diagnostic® Phytophthora rapid test has a detection level of 105 ml1 cfu these tests can be an early warning sign in preventing a big problem.
+In addition, as the Pocket Diagnostic® Phytophthora rapid test has a good limit of detection these tests can be an early warning sign in preventing a big problem.

 See how to use a Phytophthora rapid test and see how they can help you to detect Phytophthora-infected plant material.